The need for a modern solution

 The drive to enhance staff safety at Gold Coast Health was championed by Ian Langdon, former Board Chair.
 While visiting nurses and midwives in the field, Ian observed the existing safety practices and believed there was an opportunity to digitise and centralise the processes.

-“Mr Langdon made it his mission to find a complete digital tool that facilitated real-time safety alerts and enhanced communication between our staff working in our community and in our monitoring teams, so staff feel supported no matter where they were working,” Tanya said.
+“Mr Langdon made it his mission to find a complete digital tool that facilitated real-time safety alerts and enhanced communication between our staff working in the community and in our monitoring teams, so they feel supported no matter where they were working,” Tanya said.

 Tailoring SafeZone to Gold Coast Health’s unique needs